gvwilson/thirdbit/fiction/maddy-roo/index.md

 let's see what we can find."

 It only took them a few minutes to realize that the answer was "not much".
-Desks bigger than their beds,
+There were desks bigger than their beds, chairs that definitely hadn't been made for people with tails, flat screens coated in a fine layer of gritty dust, and panels full of buttons that Maddy told Sindy she wasn't allowed to press.
-chairs that definitely hadn't been made for people with tails, flat screens coated in a fine layer of gritty dust, panels full of buttons that Maddy told Sindy she wasn't allowed to press—there was nothing they could eat, and nothing that told them how to get home.
+There was nothing they could eat, though, and nothing that told them how to get home.

 "Lie down and take a nap,"